 Those who love strolling through department stores abroad and browsing through the local variety of goods, will appreciate the concept of o.k.-Versand (mail-order): here, objects of everyday’s life are presented which might not compete with common german product quality standards, but which fascinate by means of design and creativity.
 Whether handcrafted or industrially mass produced, all items are originally produced for their local markets.
 None of the producers intended to export these goods to the West.
 Thus, production conditions and prices are defined by their home markets.
 Which trade could be fairer, than to support these individual markets by demand for their authentic products?
 However, our selection is mainly motivated by aesthetic aspects: we look out for articles which are exceptional in shape and colour but can equally be applied in our households and are hardly availible on the european market.

-About 70% of our items we import ourselves, other parts we find at european traders.
+About 90% of our items we import ourselves, other parts we find at european traders.
+Mainly in the beginning years we bought by friends in NL, FR etc.